Azabell1993/QT_Kernel_OS/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
-3. Run `qmake` or open the project in Qt Creator.
+3. Run `cmake` or open the project in Qt Creator.
 4. Build the project using the appropriate build tool (e.g., `make`, `ninja`).

 ### Future Enhancements